 When it comes to anxiety, what kinds of tattoos do most people like to get?
 If you look up anxiety tattoos online, you'll see tattoos that are encouraging and may have messages.
-It symbolizes the fact that people who have anxiety tattoos are happy people who just have their moments.
-Some find therapy in looking at their tattoos and reminding themselves that everything will be all right.
+These tattoos symbolize that people who have anxiety tattoos are content people who just have their moments.
+Some find therapy in looking at their tattoos and reminding themselves that everything will be alright.

-Serotonin is a chemical in the brain that makes people feel happy.
-Of course, the brain is a little more complex than that, but the spirit of the idea makes people tattoo the molecule on themselves.
-It's a little reminder that your moods are just chemicals in the brain, and also a way to encourage happiness.
+Serotonin is a chemical in the brain that improves one’s mood.
+Of course, the brain is a little more complex than that.
+But, the spirit of the idea makes people tattoo an image of the molecule on themselves.
+It's a little reminder that your moods are just chemicals in the brain, and it’s a way to encourage happiness.

-Another tattoo that's good for anxiety is a little message or phrase that tells you that everything is going to be all right.
-Some may say phrases like "this too shall pass" or "it's going to be okay" as a way to remind themselves that their episode is just temporary, and when the storm ends, everything is going to be okay.
+Another tattoo that's good for anxiety is a little message or phrase that tells you that everything is going to be alright.
+Some may be phrases like "this too shall pass" or "it's going to be okay" to remind themselves that their episode is just temporary.
+When the storm ends, everything is going to be okay.

-Some also see a message stuck in your body to be more powerful than saying the same message aloud or reading it.
+Some also see a message inked on the body to be more powerful than saying the same message aloud or reading it.

 Others may want a tattoo that brings forth a feeling of tranquility, like a waterfall, a beautiful butterfly, or anything else that's soothing or cute.
-Looking at your body and reminding yourself that you're going to be all right is a good way to make yourself feel better.
+Looking at your body and reminding yourself that you're going to be just fine is a good way to make yourself feel better.

 A Hidden Message

 There are some who put words on their body, but they mean something else when viewed from a different angle.
-For example, you can get a tattoo that says "I'm fine," when viewed from your average person, but from your angle, it's upside down, and the letters read "save me."
-It's a way to symbolize the fact that just because someone looks okay, they may not be.
-Some have battles on the inside that they must conquer, and everyone should realize that.
+For example, you can get a tattoo that says, "I'm fine," when viewed by someone else, but from your angle, it's upside down, and the letters read "save me."
+It's a way to symbolize that just because someone looks okay, they may not be.
+Some have battles on the inside that they must conquer, and they want other people to realize that.

 Think of something that makes you happy and makes you remember better times.
 It can be a TV show, a place, or anything that has ever made you feel bliss.
-Get a tattoo of that and travel back in time whenever you feel an episode coming.
+Getting a tattoo of that and travelling back in time whenever you feel an episode coming can be soothing.
 It won't be a substitute for going there, but the memories can help relieve the pain you're feeling.

 Anything You Want